benlagrone/AnimalSafariKids/README.md

-# Shortrocity
+# AnimalSafariKids

-Shortrocity is a tool for making AI generated short videos ("shorts" or "reels") with a ChatGPT generated script, narrated by ElevenLabs or OpenAI text-to-speech.
+AnimalSafariKids is a tool for making AI generated short videos ("shorts" or "reels") with a ChatGPT generated script, narrated by ElevenLabs or OpenAI text-to-speech.
 DALL-E 3 generated background images are also added to the background.
 Captions with word highlighting are generated with [Captacity](https://github.com/unconv/captacity), which uses [OpenAI Whisper](https://github.com/openai/whisper).

 ## Quick Start
 use python3.11